cloudmesh/pi/content/en/tutorial/analytics-services/tutorial.md

 ## Live Tutorial Specific Information

+(Gregor)

 * Meeting location is  https://meet.google.com/qpb-ugoc-oyr
 * Friday 9am EST

+WHat the scientist does

+(Richie)

 * [https://github.com/cloudmesh/cloudmesh-openapi/blob/main/tests/Scikitlearn-experimental/sklearn_svm.py](https://github.com/cloudmesh/cloudmesh-openapi/blob/main/tests/Scikitlearn-experimental/sklearn_svm.py)

 ## 1. Collect public keys to be granted access.

+(Gregor, presents, Anthony collect and let us know when we are ready)

 We need to collect your public rsa key to grant you access to the cluster.